lurv1209/breast-cancer-prbx/README.md

 If you have alternate filenames, update `backend/app.py` in the `_load_model` method.

-## Test images

-Sample ultrasound images can be placed in the `test_images/` directory.
-These will be served by the backend and accessible via the frontend's "Show Sample Images" section.
-Supported formats: PNG, JPG, JPEG, GIF, BMP.

-The frontend will display thumbnails of available test images, allowing users to load them for testing without uploading their own files.

 ## Notes for dissertation reproducibility

 - Include the full repository on GitHub with this README and the `backend/models/` filenames.